jdaif/slate/source/index.html.md

 # References

 Since API calls require the use of Uuid instead of codes, the functions below facilitate the transition between Uuid and code for the most commonly used Uuids:
-- Get_Peril_Uuid: Peril Uuid using Peril code
-- Get_Region_Uuid: Region Uuid using the Region code
-- Get_data_version_Uuid: Get the dataversion Uuid by providing the dataversion code example: 21, 18, etc.,
-- Get_sub_region_resolution_uuid: sometimes, we are required to provide the sub_region resolution when pulling out data.
-Example Country, state, etc.,
-- Get_Region_name: In the opposite direction, this function retrieves the region name of a specific Region Uuid.
-- Get_Peril_name: this function retrieves the Peril name for a given UUID.
-- Get_LOB_name: This function returns the Line of the business name given the Uuid.

 ## Get Peril Uuid